Python Developer Tutorial

 Conclusion

 Google is not a normal webpage.
 It is a protected service with active anti-automation controls.
-That is why python google search data fails for many teams after initial success.
+That is why Python Google scraper BeautifulSoup fails for many teams after initial success.

 Build product features in your codebase.
 Move retrieval complexity behind a stable data contract, then scale with explicit retry, queue, and cost controls.